Candlestick Charts in Forex

 Shooting Star: The mirror image of the hammer.
 A small body at the bottom of the candle with a long upper wick and little to no lower wick.
 Shooting stars form during uptrends and signal that buyers pushed prices significantly higher but sellers stepped in and drove the close back near the open.
 The long upper wick shows seller rejection of higher prices.
 Most reliable when it forms after an extended move up, near a known resistance level.

 Marubozu: A full-body candle with no wicks or very short ones.
 The session opened at one end and closed at the other with no meaningful pushback from the opposing side.
 A bullish Marubozu signals strong buyer control from open to close.
 A bearish Marubozu signals strong seller control throughout.
-These are conviction candles and often precede continuation in the same direction.
+These are strong momentum candles and often precede continuation in the same direction.

 Two-Candle Patterns